rar0n/rarons-TTS-Reader/README.md

 #### Silence detection

-Most important is probably Silence detection (only a simple RMS for now, and I guess that won't change).
+Most important is probably Silence detection (only a simple RMS for now, and I guess that won't change for the time being - it works reasonably well imho).

 - Amplitude threshold
 - Analysis window